Qumulo/docs/_includes/content-reuse/admin-guides/metadata/managing-user-defined-metadata.md

 For more information, see [`qq fs_list_user_metadata`](https://docs.qumulo.com/qq-cli-command-guide/fs/fs_list_user_metadata.html) in the {{site.guides.cli}}.

 ### To Delete a Generic {{site.udm.t}} Entry for a File by Using the qq CLI
-Use the `fs_delete_user_metadata` command and specify the path to the file and the key.
+Run the `fs_delete_user_metadata` command and specify the path to the file and the key.
 For example:

 ```bash
   qq fs_delete_user_metadata \